Sunday, September 29, 2024

 We were also neck-and-neck for Valedictorian.
 The first time we took the ACT, I got a 31 and George got a 30.
 George also got an A- in a class that I didn’t take so I had a slight lead in the formula used at the time.
 George re-took the ACT and got a 32, which put him slightly in the lead to be Valedictorian.
 I hadn’t been planning to retake the ACT, but then decided that I had to.
 I got a 33 and would be the Valedictorian and George would be the Salutatorian.
 But for people that went to school with us, it was George they would consider to be the smartest person they knew.

 The summer after we graduated, we both went to play in the 1A/2A vs 3A All-Star football game.
 The practices were held in Blanding and George drove us (and Ryan) down there in his parents’s blue Toyota Camry.
-The batter kept dying on us and we’d have to ask someone to give us a jump every time we stopped.
+The battery kept dying on us and we’d have to ask someone to give us a jump every time we stopped.
 George also unjustly was given a ticket when a car in front of us abruptly turned into a side road without signaling and we almost crashed into them (George would return to San Juan County to fight the ticket a few weeks later and successfully got it dismissed).
 While we were there, we stayed with Shana Judd’s daughter Terri Laws so we had a Grantsville connection.
 (I later learned that Terri was Tony Clark’s aunt).
 We ended up beating the 3A.
 It was a fun and memorable experience.

 Following high school, we both decided to attend Utah State and would room together at the Pineview apartments.
 We both started out in Engineering, George Mechanical and me Environmental.
 (I would later change to Math while George would finish his undergraduate degree in Mechanical Engineering before going on to medical school).